New Jersey DWI Attorney John Menzel

 Collateral Consequences

 In addition to criminal penalties, defendants in DWI cases involving accidents or injuries may face civil lawsuits from victims.
 The potential for civil liability can complicate plea negotiations as both parties consider the broader implications of the plea deal.
-The outcomes of such cases can have significant collateral consequences, including impacts on your insurance rates, employability, and professional licenses.
+In addition, if convicted of DWI, such defendants can lose their right to sue civilly, even if the accident that gives rise to their charges isn’t their fault.
+The outcomes of such cases can have significant collateral consequences that impact insurance rates, employability, and professional licenses.

 Impact on Driving Record